 Specially designed for entry-level employees, the professional profile is the most used style of introduction.
-You can also write it in a paragraph form or as onle line bullet points.
+You can also write it in a paragraph form or as one-line bullet points.

-If you haverelevant work experience then you can also mould it highlight your strengths.
+If you have relevant work experience then you can also mould it to highlight your strengths.

-Using our online resume builder is the best way of making a professional resume which will demonstrate your strengths.
-However, you don't have to write a new resume everytime you apply for a job.
+Using our online resume builder is the best way to start writing a professional resume which will demonstrate your strengths.
+However, you don't have to start writing a new resume everytime you apply for a job.
 Instead you can use pre-designed templates to make your resume.